simon987/beemer/README.md

    beemer - Execute a command on a file after a delay of inactivity

 GLOBAL OPTIONS:
-   --command value, -c value            Will be executed on file write.
-You can use %file and %dir.
+  --transfers value, -t value          Number of simultaneous transfers (default: 10) --command value, -c value            Will be executed on file write.
+You can use %file, %name and %dir.
 Example: "rclone move %file remote:/beem/%dir"
   --wait DELAY, -w DELAY               Files will be beemed after DELAY of inactivity (default: 10s) --directory DIRECTORY, -d DIRECTORY  DIRECTORY to watch.
-If non-empty, its current files & subdirectories will be ignored --help, -h                           show help --version, -v                        print the version
+  --help, -h                           show help --version, -v                        print the version

 ```

 ### Examples